Orion shows his MLB postseason pose :: WRAL.com

 They’ll be one more player in the skies over Major League Baseball post season games Tuesday night.

 Shortly before midnight, the constellation Orion – the hunter – has dropped his club and instead has the waning gibbous moon in his pitching hand.
-His shield is, of course, sapped out for a sheif.
+His shield, of course, forms his glove.

 Orion looks as if he’s about to deliver a knuckleball.
 I’m reminded of knuckleballers of the past, especially R.A.
 Dickey who played with a number of teams including the Rangers, Blue Jays and Greg Fishel’s Mets.